AdobeDocs/experience-manager-64.en/help/sites/developing/using/touch-ui-structure.md

 ![](assets/chlimage_1-142.png)

-The layout adheres to a responsive design style and will accomodate itself to the size of the device/window you are using.
+The layout adheres to a responsive design style and will accommodate itself to the size of the device/window you are using.

 For example, when the resolution goes below 1024px (as on a mobile device) the display will be adjusted accordingly: